 Both the Game drives and the Launch trips offer an opportunity for one to come across distinct birdlife, including savannah, forest birds water birds, and Albertine rift endemics.
 The park’s main birding attraction is the Shoebill best sighted in dry season January – March.

-The banks of the Nile below Murchison falls provide exiting Challenges to anglers,living with in strong currents and highly oxygenated water is the Nile perch.
-There is the chance to land on a massive catch-record is 108kgs.
+The banks of the Nile below Murchison falls provide exciting Challenges to anglers,living with in strong currents and highly oxygenated water is the Nile perch.
+There is the chance to land on a massive catch-record is 108 kgs.

 Energetic dancers from Mubako perform around lodge campfires, making for a magical African experience at dusk.
 Boomu Women’s group offers accommodation, a craft shop and a village tours revealing the realities of life in this rural community.

 By road : A number of routes can be used to reach the Nile at Paraa, the heart of Murchison falls conservation area.
 The river is crossed here using a vehicle ferry which runs at roughly hourly intervals throughout the day.
 There are 4 entrance gates namely;

 Southern entrance gate of Kichumbanyobo from Masindi that is roughly 5hr drive from Kampala